 That’s right air (now fortified with greenhouse gas).
-It’s free.
-It’s fun.
-It comes in assorted smokey flavours.
-Air.
-Yum.
+It’s free, it’s fun and it comes in assorted smokey flavours.
 Breathe in as much as you like.
 Go outside and make a lung-sucking pig of yourself.

-The grocery coupon plays a very important role in the life of a budgetarian.
+As you might imagine, grocery coupons play a very important role in the life of a budgetarian.
 Besides doubling as reading material and therefore entertainment, the grocery coupon also holds monetary value.
-A stack of coupons can also make your wallet appear quite thick and impressive.
+A stack of grocery coupons can also make your wallet appear quite thick and impressive.